beachbody/SPCSDataScience/README.md

 2. This will open a login page for this demo it is
     - Usename: RandomEmployee
     - Password: Snowflake2024
-3. Streamlit App Will Load and Your Application is ready to go
+3. Development App Will Load and Your Application is ready to go

 # Snowflake Application Deployment